grassator/php-flatfile-markdown-website/README.md

 ## License

-MarkEngine is free software, available under the terms of a BSD-style open source license.
+PHP Flat-file Markdown Website is free software, available under the terms of a BSD-style open source license.
 It's based on
 [PHP Markdown](http://michelf.com/projects/php-markdown/) library that is also available under BSD-style license.